fivetran/dbt_marketo/README.md

 <br>

 #### Passing Through Additional Columns
-This package includes all source columns defined in the source package's [macros folder](https://github.com/fivetran/dbt_marketo_source/tree/main/macros).
+This package includes all source columns defined in this package's [staging macros folder](https://github.com/fivetran/dbt_marketo/tree/main/macros/staging).
 If you would like to pass through additional columns to the staging models, add the following configurations to your `dbt_project.yml` file.
 These variables allow for the pass-through fields to be aliased (`alias`) and casted (`transform_sql`) if desired, but not required.
 Datatype casting is configured via a sql snippet within the `transform_sql` key.
 You may add the desired sql while omitting the `as field_name` at the end and your custom pass-though fields will be casted accordingly.
 Use the below format for declaring the respective pass-through variables in your root `dbt_project.yml`.
 ```yml
 vars:
     marketo__activity_send_email_passthrough_columns: